monikazm/ETH-MIKE/doc/1_architecture.md

 ## Metric
 A Metric class defines how a certain metric is computed.
 There are four different kinds of metrics:
 - **Trial Metric**: A metric which is computed for every single trial.
-Each `TriaMetric` subclass has to implement a function which gets as input the raw data corresponding to a single trial (with Time starting at 0.0, only rows of the same trial and where TargetState == True) and produces a single scalar value as output.
+Each `TrialMetric` subclass has to implement a function which gets as input the raw data corresponding to a single trial (with Time starting at 0.0, only rows of the same trial and where TargetState == True) and produces a single scalar value as output.
  *Examples*: Maximum Force, NIJ
 - **Aggregate Metric**: An aggregate metric takes trials metric values for all trials as input and produces a single scalar value for each trial metric.
   *Examples*: Mean, StdTop3